dns-inspector/dns-inspector/dns-inspector/Localization/README.md

 As build time, these strings files are used to generate a Apple property list file, which is embedded in DNS Inspector.

+The header at the top of the strings file must be present, but you may wish to update the copyright year should that be incorrect.

+## Licensing

+While DNS Inspector is primarily a GPL3.0 product, localization strings are licensed using CC BY-SA 4.0 Attribution-ShareAlike 4.0 International.